aragon/aragon-wiki/docs/videos/running_all_devs.md

 Go into the YouTube Creator Studio > Video Manager > Videos, click the arrow button next to the call video, and click "Download MP4".
 Upload the video file to the Aragon Association cloud storage instance for backup.

-Go to Step 1 and create the agendas for the next call.
+Go to Step 1 and create the agenda for the next call.